w3f/polkadot-wiki/docs/learn-identity.md

 ![A confirmed identity](/img/identity/10.jpg)

-_Note that changing even a single field's value after you've been verified will un-verify your account and you need to start the judgement process anew, but you can still change fields while the judgement is going on - it's up to the registrar to keep an eye on the changes._
+_Note that changing even a single field's value after you've been verified will un-verify your account and you will need to start the judgement process anew.
+However, you can still change fields while the judgement is going on - it's up to the registrar to keep an eye on the changes._

 ## Sub Accounts